dhis2/app-hub/README.md

 * development.config.js
 * production.config.js

-Note that the exported objects from each config file are (shallowly) merged with the previous, so any options not changed are kept from the previous config.
-This also means that if you include any nested settings, like `api`, you will need to include the nested settings in this object if you want to keep them.
+Note that the exported objects from each config file are merged with the previous, so any options not changed are kept from the previous config.

 *Note: If you make any changes, you will need to rebuild or restart webpack-dev-server for the changes to take effect.*